AdobeDocs/commerce-admin.en/help/catalog/product-scheduled-changes.md

 {{ee-feature}}

 Product updates can be applied on schedule and grouped with other content changes.
-You can use [content staging](../content-design/content-staging.md) to create a new campaign based on scheduled changes to the product, or apply the changes to an existing campaign.
+You can use [content staging](../content-design/content-staging.md) to create a campaign based on scheduled changes to the product, or apply the changes to an existing campaign.

 >[!NOTE]
 >